List of OnePlus products: OnePlus Ace and 10R

-The OnePlus Ace was unveiled on April 21, 2022 in China.
+The OnePlus Ace was unveiled on April 21, 2022, in China.
 This naming of the phone (OnePlus Ace) is similar to OPPO Reno Ace launched in October 2019 and Samsung Galaxy Ace series (2011 - 2014).
-This phone is a rebranded 150W-model realme GT Neo3 launched 1 month ago, the overall design and specifications is similar to GT Neo3, but has the enhanced version of Dimensity 8100 unveiled in GT Neo3, Mediatek Dimensity 8100 Max.
+This phone is a rebranded 150 W-model realme GT Neo3 launched 1 month ago, the overall design and specifications is similar to GT Neo3, but has the enhanced version of Dimensity 8100 unveiled in GT Neo3, Mediatek Dimensity 8100 Max.
 This also has the striped design on the back left side, and the camera array side surroundings is similar to Samsung Galaxy S22, but the camera array is squared like the GT Neo3, with the LED flash next to the main camera (LED flash under the main camera in GT Neo3).
-It also has 4500 mAh removable Lithium-polymer battery and 150W fast charging just like in GT Neo3, a 50MP Sony IMX766 main camera with OIS, 16MP camera on the front, 120Hz HDR10+ AMOLED display, with fast wireless charging and reverse wireless charging in addition.
+It also has 4500 mAh removable Lithium-polymer battery and 150 W fast charging just like in GT Neo3, a 50 MP Sony IMX766 main camera with OIS, 16 MP camera on the front, 120 Hz HDR10+ AMOLED display, with fast wireless charging and reverse wireless charging in addition.
 This phone also has ColorOS 12.1 with Android 12 and a punch-hole display just like in GT Neo3, and is the first OnePlus phone to use this display as the past OnePlus phones relied on corner cutouts.
-However, the length of the phone compared to GT Neo3 is a bit smaller (75.5mm < 75.6mm) and it is 2 grams lighter than GT Neo3 (186g < 188g), but it has no alert slider which has been a staple for the brand since its inception.
+However, the length of the phone compared to GT Neo3 is a bit smaller (75.5 mm < 75.6 mm) and it is 2 grams lighter than GT Neo3 (186g < 188g), but it has no alert slider which has been a staple for the brand since its inception.

-The Indian version of OnePlus Ace is OnePlus 10R, this phone was announced on April 28, 2022 and launched on May 4, 2022 in India, this phone is a successor to OnePlus 9R launched in 2021.
-Unlike the OnePlus Ace, this phone comes with 2 models: 80W version and 150W version.
-The models are similar just like the realme GT Neo3 80W and 150W versions, although the OnePlus 10R / Ace is (camera) designed different from realme GT Neo3.
-Similar to OnePlus Ace and realme GT Neo3, this phone shares the same specifications with OnePlus Ace, but with a Fluid AMOLED screen instead of OLED screen and no 512GB storage option.
+The Indian version of OnePlus Ace is OnePlus 10R, this phone was announced on April 28, 2022, and launched on May 4, 2022, in India, this phone is a successor to OnePlus 9R launched in 2021.
+Unlike the OnePlus Ace, this phone comes with 2 models: 80 W version and 150 W version.
+The models are similar just like the realme GT Neo3 80 W and 150 W versions, although the OnePlus 10R / Ace is (camera) designed different from realme GT Neo3.
+Similar to OnePlus Ace and realme GT Neo3, this phone shares the same specifications with OnePlus Ace, but with a Fluid AMOLED screen instead of OLED screen and no 512 GB storage option.
 However, this phone has some downgrades from OnePlus 9R.
-This phone has 8MP ultrawide camera instead of 16MP, and no 2MP depth sensor, along with Dual-LED flash replaced with the LED flash.
+This phone has 8 MP ultrawide camera instead of 16 MP, and no 2 MP depth sensor, along with Dual-LED flash replaced with the LED flash.
 This phone also does not have Auto-HDR unlike the older phones have, and Always-On Display.

-The OnePlus Ace also has the Racing Edition, released on May 31, 2022 in China.
+The OnePlus Ace also has the Racing Edition, released on May 31, 2022, in China.